 It’s a wrap!

 So there you have it.
 Hopefully, this post has been useful for you.
 I also hope that it has motivated you to rethink the way you utilize your website’s footer section.

-Whatever your conversion goal might be with your website or blog, when designing your footer area, just experiment to see what works and what doesn't.
+Whatever your conversion goal might be on your website or blog, when designing your footer area, just experiment to see what works and what doesn’t.